MikiP98/HumilityAFM/README.md

   - 1.7.10?
   - 1.0?
 - Add crafting table on a stick?:
-  - If the right-clicked block has a recipie that requires only itself and output only 1 other block, it will replace the right-clicked block with the output block from that recipe
+  - If the right-clicked block has a recipe that requires only itself and outputs only one other block, it will replace the right-clicked block with the output block from that recipe
 - Add variant choosing block?:
   - A GUI block that will show all the variants that can be crafted in the crafting table following the *crafting table on a stick* logic, and it will allow you to choose the variant you want to craft
   - Should be really useful for candlesticks if they would get a lot of variants